 People with poorly controlled diabetes have a higher risk of tooth problems and gum disease.
 It is important to pay particular attention to your oral health and control your blood glucose levels.
 Visit your dentist regularly for advice about how to keep your teeth and gums healthy.

 Diabetic retinopathy (damage to the back of the eye) is the leading cause of blindness in Australians aged under 60.
 Diabetes can also cause cataracts and other eye problems.
-The development of retinopathy is strongly related to the length of time diabetes has been present and the degree of blood glucose control.
+The development of retinopathy is strongly related to the length of time diabetes has been present, regardless of the type of diabetes you have, your age, or even the control you have over your blood-glucose levels.
 Regular checks and treatment can prevent blindness.

 To look after your eyes and help prevent vision loss: